- Welcome Message

 Where can it lead to?

-‘Global Warming’ can now be studied.
-Engineering, surveying, ecology and the travel industry are all areas suited for Geography.
+Environmental Geography is now a huge subject at university and degrees in topics such as global warming can now be studied.
+Engineering, surveying, ecology and the travel industry are all areas suited for geography.

 You might be interested to know…

-There is a compulsory field trip in year 12, and this will form a major part of the overall course.
-There are many famous people who have studied Geography at university and these include Prince William, Chris Tarrant & Nick Hodgson (Kaiser Chiefs)
+There is a compulsory field trip in Year 12, and this will form a major part of the overall course.
+There are many famous people who have studied geography at university and these include Prince William, Chris Tarrant and Nick Hodgson (Kaiser Chiefs)

-There is no need to have studied this at GCSE level, but a grade A*-C in Maths and English would be an advantage.
+There is no need to have studied this at GCSE level, but a grade 9 – 4 in Maths and English would be an advantage.